2014 SEATTLE URBAN TREK RESULTS!

 Duration of the race and the course will be announced the morning of the race.

-Teams consist of 3 people each.
+Teams consist of 3 people.
 Everyone must be 18-years or older.

 You can also choose to join the Corporate Challenge.
 This matches the company you work for against other companies in the race.

 This is a test -- train hard for this event.
-The course is designed to be fun and accessible to generally fit skill levels, encompassing the core attractions of Seattle.
-In adventure racing, each team must apply its cognitive skills and physical abilities together to the constantly changing terrain of the urban wilderness.
-You should be able to cover a 7-10 mile distance within 3 hours.
+The course is designed to be fun and accessible to generally fit all skill levels, encompassing the core attractions of Seattle.
+In adventure racing, each team must apply their cognitive skills and physical abilities to the constantly changing terrain of the urban wilderness.
+You should be able to cover a 6-7 mile distance within 3 hours.